-There are three relevant KPIs relating to respite services.
-The number of people in receipt of respite (day and overnight) and the number of day and overnight sessions.
+There are three relevant KPIs relating to respite services: the number of individuals in receipt of respite (day and overnight) and the number of day and overnight sessions.
 In 2017, the KPIs report 4,798 users of respite services, 31,339 day sessions, and 141,655 overnights used.

-For total users, the age and sex profile from NIDD (4,806) was applied to the almost identical number of users reported in the KPI (4,798), see Figure 14.
-For day sessions, the age and sex profiles of the number of weekly sessions in NIDD was applied to the total number of annual day respite sessions reported by the KPI (Figure 18).
-For the number of overnights, the age and sex profile of those in the NIDD utilising crisis and planned nights was applied to the total nights reported in the KPI.
+For total users, the age and sex profile from NIDD (4,806) was applied to the almost identical number of users reported in the KPI (4,798) (Figure 14).
+For day sessions, the age and sex profile of the number of weekly sessions in NIDD was applied to the total number of annual day respite sessions reported by the KPI (Figure 18).
+For the number of overnights, the age and sex profile of those in the NIDD using crisis and planned nights was applied to the total nights reported in the KPI.

-FIGURE 18 KPI: Day Respite and Overnight Sessions Estimates by Age and Sex, 2017
+FIGURE 18 KPI: Day respite and overnight sessions estimates by age and sex, 2017